lucabnt/lbwebsite/content/blog/determinants_of_download_on_mobile_app_stores.md

 ## Bibliography

-\hangindent=1em
-\hangafter=1
 Ali, M., Joorabchi, M. E., \& Mesbah, A. (2017).
 Same app, different app stores: A comparative study.
-In \textit{2017 IEEE/ACM 4th International Conference on Mobile Software Engineering and Systems (MOBILESoft)} (pp. 79-90), IEEE.
+In *2017 IEEE/ACM 4th International Conference on Mobile Software Engineering and Systems (MOBILESoft)* (pp. 79-90), IEEE.

-\hangindent=1em
-\hangafter=1
 Anderson, C. (2006).
 The long tail: Why the future of business is selling less of more.
 Hachette UK.

-\hangindent=1em
-\hangafter=1
 Arora, S., Ter Hofstede, F., \& Mahajan, V. (2017).
-The implications of offering free versions for the performance of paid mobile apps. \textit{Journal of Marketing}, 81(6), 62-78.
+The implications of offering free versions for the performance of paid mobile apps. *Journal of Marketing*, 81(6), 62-78.

-\hangindent=1em
-\hangafter=1
 Basole, R. C., \& Karla, J. (2012).
-Value transformation in the mobile service ecosystem: A study of app store emergence and growth. \textit{Service Science}, 4(1), 24-41.
+Value transformation in the mobile service ecosystem: A study of app store emergence and growth. *Service Science*, 4(1), 24-41.

-\hangindent=1em
-\hangafter=1
 Böhm, S., \& Schreiber, S. (2014).
 Mobile App Marketing: A Conjoint-based Analysis on the Importance of App Store Elements.
-In \textit{CENTRIC 2014: The Seventh International Conference on Advances in Human-oriented and Personalized Mechanisms, Technologies, and Services}.
+In *CENTRIC 2014: The Seventh International Conference on Advances in Human-oriented and Personalized Mechanisms, Technologies, and Services*.

-\hangindent=1em
-\hangafter=1
 Boudreau, K. J., Jeppesen, L. B., \& Miric, M. (2022).
-Competing on freemium: Digital competition with network effects. \textit{Strategic Management Journal}, 43(7), 1374-1401.
+Competing on freemium: Digital competition with network effects. *Strategic Management Journal*, 43(7), 1374-1401.

-\hangindent=1em
-\hangafter=1
 Brynjolfsson, E., Hu, Y., \& Smith, M. D. (2003).
-Consumer surplus in the digital economy: Estimating the value of increased product variety at online booksellers. \textit{Management science}, 49(11), 1580-1596.
+Consumer surplus in the digital economy: Estimating the value of increased product variety at online booksellers. *Management science*, 49(11), 1580-1596.

-\hangindent=1em
-\hangafter=1
 Brynjolfsson, E., \& Smith, M. D. (2000).
 Frictionless commerce?
-A comparison of Internet and conventional retailers. \textit{Management science}, 46(4), 563-585.
+A comparison of Internet and conventional retailers. *Management science*, 46(4), 563-585.

-\hangindent=1em
-\hangafter=1
 Buck, C., Horbel, C., Germelmann, C. C., \& Eymann, T. (2014).
 The Unconscious App Consumer: Discovering and Comparing the Information-seeking Patterns among Mobile Application Consumers.
-In \textit{ECIS}.
+In *ECIS*.

-\hangindent=1em
-\hangafter=1
 Burgers, C., Eden, A., de Jong, R., \& Buningh, S. (2016).
-Rousing reviews and instigative images: The impact of online reviews and visual design characteristics on app downloads. \textit{Mobile Media \& Communication}, 4(3), 327-346.
+Rousing reviews and instigative images: The impact of online reviews and visual design characteristics on app downloads. *Mobile Media \& Communication*, 4(3), 327-346.

-\hangindent=1em
-\hangafter=1
 Ceci, L. (2022).
 Google Play: annual consumer spending on mobile apps 2016-2021.
-Statista, \textless \url{https://www.statista.com/statistics/444476/google-play-annual-revenue/}\textgreater (Accessed in January 2023).
+Statista, https://www.statista.com/statistics/444476/google-play-annual-revenue/ (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Ceci, L. (2022).
 Number of apps available in leading app stores Q3 2022.
-Statista, \textless \url{https://www.statista.com/statistics/276623/number-of-apps-available-in-leading-app-stores/}\textgreater (Accessed in January 2023).
+Statista, https://www.statista.com/statistics/276623/number-of-apps-available-in-leading-app-stores/ (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Celuch, K. G., \& Taylor, S. A. (1999).
-Involvement with services: An empirical replication and extension of Zaichkowsky's personal involvement inventory. \textit{The Journal of Consumer Satisfaction, Dissatisfaction and Complaining Behavior}, 12, 109-122.
+Involvement with services: An empirical replication and extension of Zaichkowsky's personal involvement inventory. *The Journal of Consumer Satisfaction, Dissatisfaction and Complaining Behavior*, 12, 109-122.

-\hangindent=1em
-\hangafter=1
 Chen, H., Lachaud, K., \& Zhou, W. (2022).
-The sales effect of “Free App of the Day” on Amazon Appstore: An empirical study. \textit{Digital Business}, 2(2), 100020.
+The sales effect of “Free App of the Day” on Amazon Appstore: An empirical study. *Digital Business*, 2(2), 100020.

-\hangindent=1em
-\hangafter=1
 Chevalier, J. A., \& Mayzlin, D. (2006).
-The effect of word of mouth on sales: Online book reviews. \textit{Journal of marketing research}, 43(3), 345-354.
+The effect of word of mouth on sales: Online book reviews. *Journal of marketing research*, 43(3), 345-354.

-\hangindent=1em
-\hangafter=1
 Cortimiglia, M. N., Ghezzi, A., \& Renga, F. (2011).
-Mobile applications and their delivery platforms. \textit{IT Professional}, 13(5), 51-56.
+Mobile applications and their delivery platforms. *IT Professional*, 13(5), 51-56.

-\hangindent=1em
-\hangafter=1
 Dogruel, L., Joeckel, S., \& Bowman, N. D. (2015).
-Choosing the right app: An exploratory perspective on heuristic decision processes for smartphone app selection. \textit{Mobile Media \& Communication}, 3(1), 125-144.
+Choosing the right app: An exploratory perspective on heuristic decision processes for smartphone app selection. *Mobile Media \& Communication*, 3(1), 125-144.

-\hangindent=1em
-\hangafter=1
 Eagly, A. H., \& Chaiken, S. (1993).
 The psychology of attitudes.
 Harcourt brace Jovanovich college publishers.

-\hangindent=1em
-\hangafter=1
 Ericsson (2022).
-Ericsson Mobility Report, \textless \url{https://www.ericsson.com/en/reports-and-papers/mobility-report/reports/november-2022}\textgreater (Accessed in January 2023).
+Ericsson Mobility Report, https://www.ericsson.com/en/reports-and-papers/mobility-report/reports/november-2022 (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Filippas, A., Horton, J. J., \& Golden, J. (2018).
 Reputation inflation.
-In \textit{Proceedings of the 2018 ACM Conference on Economics and Computation} (pp. 483-484).
+In *Proceedings of the 2018 ACM Conference on Economics and Computation* (pp. 483-484).

-\hangindent=1em
-\hangafter=1
 Finkelstein, A., Harman, M., Jia, Y., Martin, W., Sarro, F., \& Zhang, Y. (2017).
-Investigating the relationship between price, rating, and popularity in the Blackberry World App Store. \textit{Information and Software Technology}, 87, 119-139.
+Investigating the relationship between price, rating, and popularity in the Blackberry World App Store. *Information and Software Technology*, 87, 119-139.

-\hangindent=1em
-\hangafter=1
 Friedman L. (2013).
 The App Store turns five: A look back and forward.
-Macworld, \textless \url{https://www.macworld.com/article/221393/the-app-store-turns-five-a-look-back-and-forward.html}\textgreater (Accessed in January 2023).
+Macworld, https://www.macworld.com/article/221393/the-app-store-turns-five-a-look-back-and-forward.html (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Gokgoz, Z. A., Ataman, M. B., \& van Bruggen, G. H. (2021).
 There’s an app for that!
-Understanding the drivers of mobile application downloads. \textit{Journal of Business Research}, 123, 423-437.
+Understanding the drivers of mobile application downloads. *Journal of Business Research*, 123, 423-437.

-\hangindent=1em
-\hangafter=1
 Goldfarb, A., \& Tucker, C. (2019).
-Digital economics. \textit{Journal of Economic Literature}, 57(1), 3-43.
+Digital economics. *Journal of Economic Literature*, 57(1), 3-43.

-\hangindent=1em
-\hangafter=1
 Halmenschlager, C., \& Waelbroeck, P. (2014).
-Fighting free with free: Freemium vs. piracy. \textit{Piracy (November 29, 2014)}.
+Fighting free with free: Freemium vs. piracy. *Piracy (November 29, 2014)*.

-\hangindent=1em
-\hangafter=1
 Horton, J., \& Golden, J. (2015).
-Reputation inflation in an online marketplace. \textit{New York I, 1}.
+Reputation inflation in an online marketplace. *New York I, 1*.

-\hangindent=1em
-\hangafter=1
 Hyrynsalmi, S., Mäkilä, T., Järvi, A., Suominen, A., Seppänen, M., \& Knuutila, T. (2012).
-App store, marketplace, play! an analysis of multi-homing in mobile software ecosystems. \textit{Jansen, Slinger}, 59-72.
+App store, marketplace, play! an analysis of multi-homing in mobile software ecosystems. *Jansen, Slinger*, 59-72.

-\hangindent=1em
-\hangafter=1
 Ihlwan, M. (2007).
 LG ties up with PRADA for new phone.
-Bloomberg, \textless \url{https://www.bloomberg.com/news/articles/2007-01-17/lg-ties-up-with-prada-for-new-phone}\textgreater (Accessed in January 2023).
+Bloomberg, https://www.bloomberg.com/news/articles/2007-01-17/lg-ties-up-with-prada-for-new-phone (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Jung, E. Y., Baek, C., \& Lee, J. D. (2012).
-Product survival analysis for the App Store. \textit{Marketing Letters}, 23(4), 929-941.
+Product survival analysis for the App Store. *Marketing Letters*, 23(4), 929-941.

-\hangindent=1em
-\hangafter=1
 Kang, J. Y. M., Mun, J. M., \& Johnson, K. K. (2015).
-In-store mobile usage: Downloading and usage intention toward mobile location-based retail apps. \textit{Computers in Human Behavior}, 46, 210-217.
+In-store mobile usage: Downloading and usage intention toward mobile location-based retail apps. *Computers in Human Behavior*, 46, 210-217.

-\hangindent=1em
-\hangafter=1
 Koch, S., \& Kerschbaum, M. (2014).
-Joining a smartphone ecosystem: Application developers’ motivations and decision criteria. \textit{Information and Software Technology}, 56(11), 1423-1435.
+Joining a smartphone ecosystem: Application developers’ motivations and decision criteria. *Information and Software Technology*, 56(11), 1423-1435.

-\hangindent=1em
-\hangafter=1
 Kouris, I., \& Piller, F. T. (2014).
 App platforms as two-sided markets: analysis and modeling of application distribution platforms for mobile devices.
 Lehrstuhl für Betriebswirtschaftslehre, insbesondere Technologie-und Innovationsmanagement.

-\hangindent=1em
-\hangafter=1
 Kübler, R., Pauwels, K., Yildirim, G., \& Fandrich, T. (2018).
-App popularity: Where in the world are consumers most sensitive to price and user ratings?. \textit{Journal of Marketing}, 82(5), 20-44.
+App popularity: Where in the world are consumers most sensitive to price and user ratings?. *Journal of Marketing*, 82(5), 20-44.

-\hangindent=1em
-\hangafter=1
 Lambrecht, A., Goldfarb, A., Bonatti, A., Ghose, A., Goldstein, D. G., Lewis, R., Rao, A. and Sahni, N. \& Yao, S. (2014).
-How do firms make money selling digital goods online?. \textit{Marketing Letters}, 25(3), 331-341.
+How do firms make money selling digital goods online?. *Marketing Letters*, 25(3), 331-341.

-\hangindent=1em
-\hangafter=1
 Laricchia, F. (2022).
 Market share of mobile operating systems worldwide 2009-2022.
-Statista, \textless \url{https://www.statista.com/statistics/272698/global-market-share-held-by-mobile-operating-systems-since-2009/}\textgreater (Accessed in January 2023).
+Statista, https://www.statista.com/statistics/272698/global-market-share-held-by-mobile-operating-systems-since-2009/ (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Lee, G., \& Raghu, T. S. (2014).
-Determinants of mobile apps' success: Evidence from the app store market. \textit{Journal of Management Information Systems}, 31(2), 133-170.
+Determinants of mobile apps' success: Evidence from the app store market. *Journal of Management Information Systems*, 31(2), 133-170.

-\hangindent=1em
-\hangafter=1
 Liang, T. P., Li, X., Yang, C. T., \& Wang, M. (2015).
-What in consumer reviews affects the sales of mobile apps: A multifacet sentiment analysis approach. \textit{International Journal of Electronic Commerce}, 20(2), 236-260.
+What in consumer reviews affects the sales of mobile apps: A multifacet sentiment analysis approach. *International Journal of Electronic Commerce*, 20(2), 236-260.

-\hangindent=1em
-\hangafter=1
 Liu, C. Z., Au, Y. A., \& Choi, H. S. (2014).
-Effects of freemium strategy in the mobile app market: An empirical study of google play. \textit{Journal of management information systems}, 31(3), 326-354.
+Effects of freemium strategy in the mobile app market: An empirical study of google play. *Journal of management information systems*, 31(3), 326-354.

-\hangindent=1em
-\hangafter=1
 Matzler, K., Grabner‐Kräuter, S., \& Bidmon, S. (2008).
-Risk aversion and brand loyalty: the mediating role of brand trust and brand affect. \textit{Journal of product \& brand management}, 17(3), 154-162.
+Risk aversion and brand loyalty: the mediating role of brand trust and brand affect. *Journal of product \& brand management*, 17(3), 154-162.

-\hangindent=1em
-\hangafter=1
 Mittal, B. (1995).
-A comparative analysis of four scales of consumer involvement. \textit{Psychology \& marketing}, 12(7), 663-682.
+A comparative analysis of four scales of consumer involvement. *Psychology \& marketing*, 12(7), 663-682.

-\hangindent=1em
-\hangafter=1
 Moe, W. W., \& Trusov, M. (2011).
-The value of social dynamics in online product ratings forums. \textit{Journal of Marketing Research}, 48(3), 444-456.
+The value of social dynamics in online product ratings forums. *Journal of Marketing Research*, 48(3), 444-456.

-\hangindent=1em
-\hangafter=1
 Müller, R. M., Kijl, B., \& Martens, J. K. (2011).
-A comparison of inter-organizational business models of mobile app stores: There is more than open vs. closed. \textit{Journal of theoretical and applied electronic commerce research}, 6(2), 63-76.
+A comparison of inter-organizational business models of mobile app stores: There is more than open vs. closed. *Journal of theoretical and applied electronic commerce research*, 6(2), 63-76.

-\hangindent=1em
-\hangafter=1
 Murphy A., \& Contreras I. (2022).
 The Global 2000.
-Forbes, \textless \url{https://www.forbes.com/lists/global2000/}\textgreater (Accessed in January 2023).
+Forbes, https://www.forbes.com/lists/global2000/ (Accessed in January 2023).

-\hangindent=1em
-\hangafter=1
 Nan, G., Wu, D., Li, M., \& Tan, Y. (2018).
-Optimal Freemium Strategy for Information Goods in the Presence of Piracy. \textit{Journal of the Association for Information Systems}, 19(4), 266-305.
+Optimal Freemium Strategy for Information Goods in the Presence of Piracy. *Journal of the Association for Information Systems*, 19(4), 266-305.

-\hangindent=1em
-\hangafter=1
 Piccoli, G., \& Pigni, F. (2019).
 Information Systems for Managers With Cases, Edition 4.0.
 Prospect Press, Inc..

-\hangindent=1em
-\hangafter=1
 Pol, M. (2015).
 App icon preferences: The influence of app icon design and involvement on quality and intention to download.
 Master's thesis, University of Twente.

-\hangindent=1em
-\hangafter=1
 Reavis Conner, K., \& Rumelt, R. P. (1991).
-Software piracy: An analysis of protection strategies. \textit{Management science}, 37(2), 125-139
+Software piracy: An analysis of protection strategies. *Management science*, 37(2), 125-139

-\hangindent=1em
-\hangafter=1
 Rochet, J. C., \& Tirole, J. (2003).
-Platform competition in two-sided markets. \textit{Journal of the european economic association}, 1(4), 990-1029.
+Platform competition in two-sided markets. *Journal of the european economic association*, 1(4), 990-1029.

-\hangindent=1em
-\hangafter=1
 Roma, P., \& Ragaglia, D. (2016).
-Revenue models, in-app purchase, and the app performance: Evidence from Apple’s App Store and Google Play. \textit{Electronic commerce research and applications}, 17, 173-190.
+Revenue models, in-app purchase, and the app performance: Evidence from Apple’s App Store and Google Play. *Electronic commerce research and applications*, 17, 173-190.

-\hangindent=1em
-\hangafter=1
 Rubin, A. D. (1995).
 Trusted distribution of software over the Internet.
-In \textit{Proceedings of the Symposium on Network and Distributed System Security} (pp. 47-53), IEEE.
+In *Proceedings of the Symposium on Network and Distributed System Security* (pp. 47-53), IEEE.

-\hangindent=1em
-\hangafter=1
 Ruiz, I. J. M., Nagappan, M., Adams, B., Berger, T., Dienst, S., \& Hassan, A. E. (2015).
-Examining the rating system used in mobile-app stores. \textit{Ieee Software}, 33(6), 86-92.
+Examining the rating system used in mobile-app stores. *Ieee Software*, 33(6), 86-92.

-\hangindent=1em
-\hangafter=1
 Salganik, M. J., Dodds, P. S., \& Watts, D. J. (2006).
-Experimental study of inequality and unpredictability in an artificial cultural market. \textit{science}, 311(5762), 854-856.
+Experimental study of inequality and unpredictability in an artificial cultural market. *science*, 311(5762), 854-856.

-\hangindent=1em
-\hangafter=1
 Sällberg, H., Wang, S., \& Numminen, E. (2022).
-The combinatory role of online ratings and reviews in mobile app downloads: an empirical investigation of gaming and productivity apps from their initial app store launch. \textit{Journal of Marketing Analytics}, 1-17.
+The combinatory role of online ratings and reviews in mobile app downloads: an empirical investigation of gaming and productivity apps from their initial app store launch. *Journal of Marketing Analytics*, 1-17.

-\hangindent=1em
-\hangafter=1
 Spears, N., \& Singh, S. N. (2004).
-Measuring attitude toward the brand and purchase intentions. \textit{Journal of current issues \& research in advertising}, 26 (2), 53-66.
+Measuring attitude toward the brand and purchase intentions. *Journal of current issues \& research in advertising*, 26 (2), 53-66.

-\hangindent=1em
-\hangafter=1
 Timmerman, J. E., \& Shepherd, I. (2016).
-Does eWOM affect demand for mobile device applications?. \textit{Journal of Marketing Development \& Competitiveness}, 10(3).
+Does eWOM affect demand for mobile device applications?. *Journal of Marketing Development \& Competitiveness*, 10(3).

-\hangindent=1em
-\hangafter=1
 Wang, Y., Song, J., \& Aguirre-Urreta, M. (2015).
-An empirical investigation of factors impacting application downloads in mobile app stores. \textit{SIGHCI Proceedings}, 1-5.
+An empirical investigation of factors impacting application downloads in mobile app stores. *SIGHCI Proceedings*, 1-5.

-\hangindent=1em
-\hangafter=1
 Zaichkowsky, J. L. (1994).
-The personal involvement inventory: Reduction, revision, and application to advertising. \textit{Journal of advertising}, 23(4), 59-70.
+The personal involvement inventory: Reduction, revision, and application to advertising. *Journal of advertising*, 23(4), 59-70.

-\hangindent=1em
-\hangafter=1
 Zheng, P., \& Ni, L. (2010).
 Smart phone and next generation mobile computing.
 Elsevier.

-\hangindent=1em
-\hangafter=1

 ## Appendices